TheFixerDevelopment/SkyblockPE/README.md

 * Add alises to each command on the help page. ✖

+## COMPATIBLE SERVER SOFTWARE'S FOR THIS PLUGIN:

+* PocketMine-MP - Tested and working.

+* GenisysPro - Tested and working.

+* Tesseract - Not tested.
+You can test it yourself and tell us if it works or not.

+* ClearSky - Not tested.
+You can test it yourself and tell us if it works or not.

+## COMPATIBLE MCPE VERSIONS FOR THIS PLUGIN:

+* MCPE V1.2.x - Not tested = Not working.

+* MCPE V1.1.x - Working.

+* MCPE V1.0.x - Not tested.

 Thank you, and will be keeping you all up to date on news.